kielejocain/NHL_regression/Predictions/Predict_GP.md

 ![plot of chunk unnamed-chunk-5](./Predict_GP_files/figure-html/unnamed-chunk-5.png)

 Obivously these data are massively noisy, and much variance remains unexplained.
+Rather than try to tease further through such a hideous data set, we'll use this admittedly specious model until we retrieve our game-by-game data; at that point, classifying games missed by healthy or unhealthy should go a long way toward zeroing in on some signal.